 The Catonsville Seido Karate program is open to men and women of all ages, and to children 7 and up.
 Classes are held at the Catonsville YMCA, which is just 15 minutes from downtown Baltimore, near UMBC and CCBC Catonsville and easily accessible from I-95 or the Baltimore Beltway.

-If you're looking for martial arts training, for yourself or for your children, e-mail email@example.com, call us and leave a message at 443-927-9320, or visit us at the Y on Tuesday or Thursday evening, and find out what Seido Karate can do for you!
+If you're looking for martial arts training for yourself or for your children, e-mail email@example.com or visit us at the Y on Tuesday or Thursday evening and find out what Seido Karate can do for you!

 See the page here for fee information and registration details.